contiki-os/contiki/examples/er-rest-example/README.md

   every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
-- er-plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtest in Paris, France, March 2012 (configured for minimal-net).
+- er-plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
+Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for minimal-net).

 PRELIMINARIES
 -------------